Motivational Research

 The Depth Interview

-During the interview, the researcher watches for clues that might indicate that a “sensitive nerve” has been touched.
+During the interview, the researcher watches for clues that might indicate a “sensitive nerve” has been touched.
 Long pauses by the respondent, slips of the tongue, fidgeting, variations in voice pitch, strong emotions, facial expressions, eye movements, avoidance of a question, fixation on an issue, and body language are some of the clues the motivational researcher keys on.
 These “sensitive” topics and issues are then the focus of additional inquiry and exploration later in the interview.

 The Analysis